agirishkumar/Ecosystem/README.md

 - Population dynamics monitoring
 - Resource consumption tracking

+## Key Features Implemented

+- Resource Prioritization:
+    - Prey seek resources when energy is low.
+    - Prioritizes resources closer to its position.

+- Camouflage and Evasion:
+    - Prey can "camouflage" on specific tiles, avoiding detection.
+    - Moves away from predators when high energy.

+- Social Behaviors:
+Implements flocking behaviors using the Boids algorithm:
+    - Cohesion: Move towards the average position of flock mates.
+    - Separation: Avoid collision with flock mates (not explicitly shown but can be added if needed).
+    - Alignment: Can align movement direction with the flock.

+- Risk Management:
+    - High energy: Avoid predators by moving to safe tiles.
+    - Low energy: Seek resources to survive.

+## Behavior Outcomes

+- Intelligent Foraging:
+    Prey seek high-density resources and avoid dangerous areas.

+- Camouflage and Evasion:
+    Prey use camouflage to avoid predators and dynamically evade when predators approach.

+- Flocking:
+    Prey form groups, providing safety and reducing predator success rates.

+- Natural Reproduction:
+    Population grows under favorable conditions, maintaining balance.

 ## Contributing
 Feel free to submit issues, fork the repository, and create pull requests for any improvements.